AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Error when bulk assigning user to task that is not assigned to User's role**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-When a user in the [!DNL Workload Balancer] attempts to assign tasks to a user whose Job Role does not match the Job role assigned to the tasks, the user sees a message that the task will be assigned using the primary Job Role of the assigned user.
+When a user in the [!UICONTROL Workload Balancer] attempts to assign tasks to a user whose Job Role does not match the Job role assigned to the tasks, the user sees a message that the task will be assigned using the primary Job Role of the assigned user.
 However, when the user clicks "Assign," the tasks are not assigned and the user sees the following error:

 "Error
 The server encountered an unknown error."